nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 __Note:__
 * `CommandResult` : Contains all the information we want to display to the user.
 * `Command` : Abstract class that tells us whether we are in the main level or in a workout.
+If the user is in Workout Mode, i.e. `workoutMode != 0`, then the messages will be displayed with an indent.
 * `Ui` : Handles the display of information to the user.

-In the Ui class, `withIndent` is true if the user is in `workoutMode`, false otherwise.
+`itemList` in `CommandResult` is used to store a workout list or exercise list. `itemList` is used when a single list is needed to be shown to the user.
+Commands such as `display` and `list` use `itemList` to store information.

+`map` in `CommandResult` is used to store multiple lists that can be workout lists or exercise lists.
+The lists are the value in the map, and the accompanying message is stored as the key in the map.
+Commands such as `Search` and `Recommend` use `map` to store information to be displayed to the user.

+`isTable` decides whether a list should be displayed to the user as a list or as a table.

 ## Logging & Documentation